nycae/sherlock-vs-moriarty-solution/README.md

 # MachineLearningLAB
-Repository about Sherlock and Moriarty's problem,.
+Repository about Sherlock and Moriarty's problem.

 # Project structure
 ├─ milestone 1